tanthehack/re-code-report/main.typ

     I am extremely grateful to my parents, Mr. and Mrs. Ekekwe for their sacrifices, contributions, and prayers towards the completion of this degree.
 I am extremely privileged to have them in my life.

-    My sincere gratitude also goes to my hardworking supervisor and co-supervisor, Dr. Itunuoluwa Isewon and Ms. Nathaniel Jemimah, who continuously provided their support throughout this project duration.
+    My sincere gratitude also goes to my hardworking supervisor and co-supervisor, Dr. Itunuoluwa M. Isewon and Ms. Nathaniel Jemimah, who continuously provided their support throughout this project duration.
 Thank you for your excellent supervision and guidance.
   ],
   abbreviations: (
     "LLM: Large Language Model",